-The Diversity & Inclusion Resource Center
+The Equity, Diversity, and Inclusion Center

 For the League of American Orchestras, achieving diversity means affirming the inclusion and involvement of a broad representation of our community, reflecting its true make-up, including race, ethnicity and cultural background, gender, sexual orientation, age, socio-economic status, disabilities, education, geography, and religion.
 The League has pledged to:

 To get started, choose an interest area from the menu on the right or scroll down to see the most recently added content.

 On April 18, 2018, the League of American Orchestras, along with its partners, The Sphinx Organization and the New World Symphony, announced the National Alliance for Audition Support, an initiative that began with a discussion at a Diversity Forum convened by the League of American Orchestras and The Andrew W. Mellon Foundation in 2015.
 Read more here.

 Read a statement from our CEO, Jesse Rosen, on the role of orchestras in this time of escalated divisiveness and intolerance.

 Confronting homogeneity at American orchestras is the focus of Jesse Rosen’s article in Grantmakers in the Arts’ GIA Reader.
 Read it here.

 League President and CEO Jesse Rosen spoke on diversity in American orchestras at the recent conference of the Association of British Orchestras.

 Nearly 1,000 orchestra administrators, musicians, trustees, and volunteers gathered in Baltimore for the League's 71st National Conference June 9-11.
 This year's conference focused on diversity, particularly as it relates to increasing the involvement of members of underrepresented communities in all aspects of our orchestras—on stage, in the board room and the executive offices, and in the audience.